 They look like beams (“trabecula” is Latin for “small beam”) and are often in the forms of small rods or plates.
 The plural of trabecula is trabeculae.

 When we talk about bone quality and osteoporosis, we are specifically referring to the quality of the cancellous or trabecular bone.
 Bone quality is defined as the sum of the structural and material properties of the trabecular bone.

 The more of the thicker plate-like trabeculae present in the structure as compared to the thinner, rod-like trabeculae, the better the quality of the bone.
-The better the quality, the stronger the bone.

 The material properties refer to substances or matter such as collagen and minerals that make up the bone.